Close

 American Drifter by Heather Graham and Chad Michael Murray

-Image Placeholder of - 88New York Times bestselling author Heather Graham has teamed up with celebrated actor Chad Michael Murray.
+opens in a new windowImage Placeholder of - 14New York Times bestselling author Heather Graham has teamed up with celebrated actor Chad Michael Murray.
 The two met through Graham’s daughter, and after discussing Murray’s idea for a book, they decided it was a match made in heaven!
-The result is a novel of passion and danger in the captivating thriller, American Drifter, the story of young army veteran River Roulet and the enchanting Natal, the journalist he falls in love with.
+The result is a novel of passion and danger in the captivating thriller, opens in a new windowAmerican Drifter, the story of young army veteran River Roulet and the enchanting Natal, the journalist he falls in love with.

 Dangerous To Know by Renee Patrick